-- To assist students in preparing application materials and portfolios for schools to which they may apply upon compiling their studies at Phoenix College.
+- Assist students in preparing application materials and portfolios for schools to which they may apply upon concluding their studies at PC.